How to install a motion sensor light switch {DIY}

 The motion sensor light offers a very modern and stylish look which is appealing to the eye.

-Here are a few motion switches ranked by google and Amazon as best motion light switches.
+Here is the latest Lutron motion switch ranked by google and Amazon as one of the best motion light switches.

-I chose to have the light come on at the high setting (high sensitivity) and shut off after one minute of no motion.
+I chose to have the bathroom light come on at the high setting (high sensitivity) and shut off after one minute of no motion.
+If you are loving the idea of a motion sensor switch indoors, be sure to check out the outdoor motion sensor light options as well.
+It’s so nice having the lights automatically come on and shut off!

 What started as a hobby, Jessica’s blog now has millions of people visit yearly and while many of the projects and posts look and sound perfect, life hasn’t always been easy.
 Read Jessica’s story and how overcoming death, divorce and dementia was one of her biggest life lessons to date.